wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 #### Use a template

 I found it really useful to have a template for my one-on-one meetings.
+I took Lara Hogan's [_Questions for our first 1:1_](https://larahogan.me/blog/first-one-on-one-questions/) template and modified it to suit my team.

 A template gives your meeting some structure and ensures that you don't miss out anything important.
 You can stray from the template and adjust it as you go along - it's just there as a guide.

 #### Take notes

 Take notes of everything that's discussed, because you'll want to refer to them later.
-Get the consent of the person that you're meeting with first, and reassure them that you're only making notes for your own reference, and that they are completely confidential.
+Get the consent of the person that you're meeting with first, and reassure them that the notes are completely confidential, and only used for your own reference.
 I usually start every meeting by showing the other person my notes from last time, to make sure we're on the same page.

 #### Prepare beforehand